Pennine Way Complete (21 Days & 20 Nights)

 Single Rooms & Solo Walkers

-We welcome solo walkers on the Pennine Way, although you should, of course, take extra care in the outdoors when walking solo and you must have the ability to read a map and compass.
+We welcome solo walkers on the Pennine Way, but please note that the price is substantially higher due to solo supplements in accommodations and primarily via baggage handlers carrying one bag.
+In terms of walking, you should of course, take extra care in the outdoors when walking solo and you must have the ability to read a map and compass.

 - Overnights in B&B’s, guesthouses & country inns